 This treatment may be performed by a physician or other medical professional in a hospital, orthopedic clinic, or other medical facility or at first response.

 After identification of the injury and choosing the adjacent digit to be included, a layer of absorbent cotton or gauze is placed between the digits.
 This is done to prevent the breakdown of the skin due to sweat.
-The breakdown may cause ulcers and/ infection.
+The breakdown may cause ulcers and/or infection.

 For buddy wrapping, the bandage is applied over the two digits.
 Be careful not to tighten the bandage.
 A bandage that is two tight creates the risk of cutting off the blood flow to the digit.

 In place of the bandage, a nonadhesive tape like micropore can also be used.

 Wrapping may be adjusted in follow-up as needed.

 This procedure should not be done in case of open injuries, tight digital compartments or poor skin condition that would require repeated supervision.

 One of the greatest benefit of buddy wrapping is the preservation of the movement of rest of digits and hand.